Jump to topic

 - Hospital pharmacy staffing

-- Residents are required to staff every third weekend in eight-hour shifts Saturday and Sunday and one evening every three weeks.
-This requirement is typically in the central pharmacy with several technicians and additional pharmacists present.
+- Residents are required to staff every third weekend in eight-hour shifts Saturday and Sunday (on-call one of these days), and one evening every three weeks.
+Four additional 8-hour shifts must be picked up over the course of the residency year.
+This requirement is typically in the central pharmacy or in the IV room with several technicians and additional pharmacist support present.

 - Longitudinal clinics